0xless/less_on_sec/content/posts/BLE_CTF_Walkthrough.md

 ## CTF

 The tools that will be employed for this challenge are: gatttool and hcitool.
-There are other tools that can be used, in particular bettercap, which is a bit more user friendly but lacks some functionalities or libraries that implement GATT operations, that were avoided to allow familiarizing with the tools available on a standard linux system.
+There are other tools that can be used, in particular bettercap, which is a bit more user friendly but lacks some functionalities, or libraries that implement GATT operations, that were avoided to allow familiarizing with the tools available on a standard linux system.
 I think this "Living off the Land" approach helps better understanding GATT operations and also leads to a more generally employable approach to solve BLE related tasks.
 Of course you're free to use the tools you prefer for this challenge.

 Before starting, I suggest familiarizing with the challenge page and to understand how to operate actions relative to the challenge, like reading the score and submitting a flag.
 The list of the flags at the bottom of the page is really useful, as understanding exactly what to do can be tricky.
 There are also hints there, don't be afraid to check those out.
 None of the hints gives away too much and in certain cases those are needed to understand the challenge and to get the flag.

-NOTE: the flags are reset each time the ESP32 is powered off!
+NOTE: the score is reset each time the ESP32 is powered off!
 Keep that in mind.

 ---------------------